Oberlin College and Conservatory

 I've worked with students to improve reading fluency using various techniques.
 I still have many of the materials.
 Let me know what you need.
 I would be delighted to help a student who needed reading help along with other subjects.

 Note: I'm a special educator and have taken reading seminars, and a full semester class in Orton Gillingham at the graduate school level, but I'm not a certified reading specialist in OG or other methods.
 I can include the techniques, but I want to be clear about my certifications.
 Thanks!

-My Spanish is very useful for a first year student, or a struggling second year student, but probably not beyond that, and my accent is good for a non-native speaker, but not native.
-The benefit of me not being native is I do remember, vividly, where I had trouble when I learned the language, and what was new to me as an American English speaker.
+My Spanish is very useful for a first or second year student, and my accent is good for a non-native speaker.
+The benefit of me not being a native speaker is I do remember, vividly, where I had trouble when I learned the language, and what was new to me as an American English speaker.
 I understand how the tenses can be confusing, and am skilled in helping unconfuse it and in finding ways to learn the vocabulary more easily.

 I have an MEd in Special Ed.
 I've been a case manager at the High School and Middle School level, taught pullout math for 8th grade special needs students, and have taught math through Algebra 1 at a private special ed school.
 I've tutored students ranging from grade 4 to grade 9 in both general subjects and specifically math, and have run studies for students up through 12th grade as a case manager, helping students with many subjects.